iroy2000/react-reflux-boilerplate-with-webpack/README.md

 * public/    - production level code after you run 'build' command
 * test/  - all your tests go to this directly

+__Note__ : assets/ and src/ will be compiled into public/ folder when you run build command

 ### Todo's
     - Write Tests